Cuppa Cuppa Cuppa Cobbler -- sweet peaches, a novel yet easy preparation, and those crispy edges make this seasonal dessert a perennial favorite!Save

-With a layer of melted butter and batter, followed by fruit on the top, this simple “Cuppa Cuppa Cuppa Cobbler” strays from the typical two-layer cobbler with fruit on the bottom and a crumble or biscuit on top.
-Then, as this cobbler bakes, the batter rises up and over the peaches and forms a cake-like treat, the edges of which become lightly crisped by the melted butter.
+With a layer of melted butter and batter, followed by fruit on the top, this simple peach cobbler strays from the typical two-layer recipe with fruit on the bottom and a crumble or biscuit on top.
+Then, as this cobbler bakes, the batter rises up and over the peaches and forms a cake-like treat, with the edges becoming lightly crisped by the melted butter.

 August 22 is my dad’s birthday.
 So when I read recently that this dog day of summer is also “National Eat a Peach Day,” I knew he’d appreciate the fitting overlap.